kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I was offered a BRAID Funded Scholarship to attend the Grace Hopper Conference 2020.
 This will include accommodation during the conference, with the group.
 I accepted :) I'm thankful to my school and for BRAID for this opportunity [ April ]
 - I have been accepted as an NCWIT Change Leader Scholar (CLS) pending my attendance in their introductory session.
 The Change Leader Scholarship Programme guides students to become leaders within their communities, particularly as women in STEM.
 It culminates in a Summit that is usually held in person, but will be held virtually this year [ April ]
 - I have been invited to co-host Kaggle e-days (Data Science and Machine Learning events/ talks, etc). [ April ]
-- I received word that I was successfully matched for the Lighthouse3 Women in AI Ethics Mentorship Programme.
+- I received word that I was successfully matched (1 of 30) for the Lighthouse3 Women in AI Ethics Mentorship Programme.
 In response, I will have to not only communicate with my mentor (who is based in SF), but this result in a published article about my experience [ May ]
 - I received an ALife Conference Student Scholarship award to attend the virtual conference this year! [ May ]
 - I have been featured in [The Women of Silicon Valley: Caribbean Techies](https://medium.com/caribbeantechies/4-questions-with-krystal-a-maughan-2fa2ed9ab9fe).
 It talks about my journey into tech.
 - I'm attending the NASA Formal Methods 2020 conference (now virtual), including their sessions on AI for Safety and their Workshop on Formal Methods for Cryptographic Proofs [ May ]
 - I was asked to be a programme committee member and reviewer for the LXAI workshop at ICML [ May ]
-- I was chosen (1 of 18) to attend the online version of the Dark Matters workshp at the School for Poetic Computation, which is being taught by American Artist, and covers issues of technology, surveillance, and ethics [ May ]
+- I was chosen (1 of 18) to attend the online version of the Dark Matters workshop at the School for Poetic Computation, which is being taught by American Artist, and covers issues of technology, surveillance, and ethics [ May ]

 ## 2019